cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```async event_loop(self)```

-Generator method to iterate over all events (actions, rewards, messages) as they are received.
+Generator method to iterate over all events (observations, rewards, messages) as they are received.
 This will block and wait for an event.
 When this generator exits, the callback function (registered with `register_actor`) should return to end the trial cleanly.
 The generator will exit for various reasons indicating the end of the trial, a loss of communication with the orchestrator, or if the generator is sent "False".

 Parameters: None

-Return: *generator of dict* - A generator for the events that arrive.
-The dictionary may contain any of the following:
+Return: *generator(RecvEvent instance)* - A generator for the events that arrive.
+The `RecvEvent` instances received from this generator will not contain actions.
+When receiving an observation in the event, the `self.do_action` method is normally used to "reply" (if the event type is `EventType.ACTIVE`).

-- "observation" : *protobuf class instance* - Observation received from the environment.
-The class of the observation is defined as observation space for the actor class.
-This is specified in section `actor_classes:observation:space` in `cogment.yaml` for the appropriate/receiving actor class.
-The `self.do_action` method should be used to "reply" when receiving this data.

-- "reward" : *RecvReward instance* - A received reward.
-The reward received is of the type `RecvReward`.

-- "message" :  *tuple(str, google.protobuf.Any instance)* - Data for a received message.
-The string in the tuple is the name of the sender.
-The class is of the type set by the sender; It is the responsibility of the environment to manage the data received (i.e. determine the type and unpack the data).

-- "final_data" : *SimpleNamespace(observations, rewards, messages)* - The final set of data at the end of a trial.  `observations` is a list of observations as described above (i.e. a list of protobuf class instances).  `rewards` is a list of rewards as described above.  `messages` is a list of message tuples as described above.
-No action can be sent after receiving this data (i.e. do not call `self.do_action`).
-The event loop will exit after this event is received (i.e. the event loop generator will reach the "end").

 ### ```do_action(self, action)```